-And when it comes to the world’s “pets”, the “Palestinian” Arabs, nothing is off the table, regardless of the incalculable blow back.
+And, when it comes to the world’s “pets”, the “Palestinian” Arabs, nothing is off the table, regardless of the incalculable blow back.
 This is the G-d’s honest truth.
 In this regard, even when Arab leaders spill the beans, the world plays deaf, dumb and blind.
-Most egregiously, Israel’s die-hard, deluded left joins into the gangbang – adinakutnicki.com/2012/09/27/another-arab-leader-spills-the-beans-the-palestinians-as-a-separate-people-do-not-exist-adina-kutnicki/.
-Warped, twisted, and most especially, tragic.
+Most egregiously, Israel’s die-hard, deluded left join into the gang-bang – adinakutnicki.com/2012/09/27/another-arab-leader-spills-the-beans-the-palestinians-as-a-separate-people-do-not-exist-adina-kutnicki/.
+Warped, twisted, and, most especially, tragic.

 Short of carting off Israel’s “leading lights” to mental institutions, a paradigm shift MUST ensue.
 Once again, calling Dr. Martin Sherman, via his prescriptive policy center, Israel Institute For Strategic Studies (www.strategic-israel.org/ ) – adinakutnicki.com/2013/03/07/presenting-part-three-a-strategic-based-interview-with-dr-martin-sherman-why-you-should-support-israels-intellectual-warriors-commentary-by-adina-kutnicki/ .